QueenieCplusplus/Linux_sys_program/README.md

 # Linux

-Unix-alike, the distinguish way to specifies the Linux & Unix sys, is the Linux sys also support other sys calls.
+Unix-alike, the distinguish way to specifies the Linux & Unix sys, is the Linux sys also support other sys calls, and offers more features.

 # C Code Base